 I didn’t grow up with money.
 This shaped my perspective of money as a form of success.
 I grew up thinking that if I had money things would be better, easier, and I would be happy.

 In that perspective, collecting money was the goal not what I could do with it.

 It took a long time and a lot of trial and error for me to figure out that success wasn’t collecting material possessions.

 Success for me is a personal satisfaction with having my life be as I want it to be, on as many terms as I can.
 Not based on what others do or do not have.

 So the value of money is not in collecting it but using it.
-Money and time should be treated like valuable resources.
+Money and time should be treated as valuable resources.
 We can use them to shape our lives and using it as a tool for a known purpose will give them more meaning than empty spending.

 Explore and find what works for you